Wendy M. Grossman, the HTML Edition

 front cover of 1980 LP

 These files are MP3 versions of the songs on my 1980 album, Roseville Fair, which was released as an LP and, for a while, home-printed CD.
 For now (2024-04) you can download these MP3s or find them on streaming services at presumably better quality.
 My latest CD, The Last Trip Home, has its own page.
 I've also got some more recently home-recorded MP3s here.
 I still intend to post the never-before-heard-publicly Lost Recordings of some tracks I made with Ed Trickett in 1978, the first attempt at what eventually became Roseville Fair.
 On all the tracks below, the personnel were: Wendy M. Grossman (vocals, guitar, banjo, concertina, piano, and foot) and Curly Boy Stubbs (guitar, bass).
-The album was produced by Paul Mills, then a producer at CBC and now an independent in Toronto, and recorded at Springfield Sound in a sort of bunker outside London, Ontario.
+The album was produced Paul Mills, then a producer at CBC and later an independent, and recorded at Springfield Sound in a sort of bunker outside London, Ontario.
 The recording was engineered by Bob Leth, with assistance from Paul Steenhuis and Joe Finland.
 The cover artwork, which I hope to post sometime (9/27/04) was created by the Australian artist Lyn Stocks, with cover design and photograph by Chuck Garvin.
 The album was released as Lincoln House Records 68001.
 All selections are traditional and arranged by Wendy Grossman, copyright 1980 by Lincoln House Music, BMI, except for "Roseville Fair" (Bill Staines, copyright 1978 Mineral River Music, BMI), The Minstrel (Graham Pratt, copyright 1976 Folktracks and Soundpost Productions), and Turning Toward the Morning (Gordon Bok, copyright 1975).
 In downloading these tracks, you agree not to violate anyone's copyrights; you are welcome to listen to the tracks and make copies for personal use, but if you are considering some kind of commercial use, ASK FIRST.
 I do have the songwriters' permission to post these MP3s, but please do not violate their goodwill (or their copyrights).

 Original liner notes: